christinayeo99/hydricity/README.md

 ------
 1) Level of Theory ID: should start with "P"
 2) Job Type:
-  -"minimize": Geometry optimization
+  a. "minimize": Geometry optimization
-  -"frequencies": Frequency Analysis
+  b. "frequencies": Frequency Analysis
-  -"hydricity": Calculate hydricities from output files and store to dat file
+  c. "hydricity": Calculate hydricities from output files and store to dat file

 Dependencies
 ------------
-Can be installed by typing "conda install ______" on terminal -os
+Can be installed by typing "conda install ______" on terminal
--sys
--numpy
--shutil
--forcebalance
+1) os
+2) sys
+3) numpy
+4) shutil
+5) forcebalance